 Working together we can remain open for a safe enjoyable visit to Colchester Zoo

-Both our indoor and outdoor areas are open, and as the majority of Colchester Zoo is open-air with wide pathways and open areas, we hope that this will be an ideal location for those who would like to venture outside, reunite and reconnect with nature but within a safe, managed environment.
+Both our indoor and outdoor areas are open, and as the majority of Colchester Zoo is open-air with wide pathways and open areas, we hope that this will be an ideal location for those who would like to reconnect with nature in a safe, managed environment.

-We politely ask for your patience and understanding as we continue to make adjustments to the conditions as outlined to us by Government which can change without notice.
+We politely ask for your patience and understanding as we continue to make adjustments to the conditions as outlined to us by Government.

 🐾 Tickets are available online in times slots so that we can space out arrival times.
 This is based on 30-minute slots throughout the day (this refers to arrival time only).
-Passholders may visit WITHOUT the need to book in advance, however this is on a trial basis and we may be required to reinstate a booking system at any time.
+Passholders may visit WITHOUT the need to book in advance, however we may be required to reinstate a booking system at any time.

-🐾 Staff are receiving daily health checks before starting work and wearing the relevant PPE.
-Staff have also receive additional COVID-secure safety training.
+🐾 Staff will continue to receive daily health checks before starting work and wear the relevant PPE where needed.

-🐾 Thorough and regular deep cleaning and disinfecting is being carried out across the Zoo throughout the day.
+🐾 Thorough and regular deep cleaning and disinfecting will continue to be carried out across the Zoo throughout the day.

-🐾 We ask all visitors to follow social distancing rules and look out for our orange ‘High Traffic Area’ signs and be extra vigilant in these areas.
+🐾 We ask all visitors to continue to be aware of social distancing and look out for our orange ‘High Traffic Area’ signs and be extra vigilant in these areas.

-🐾 Additional hand sanitising stations are available throughout the park which we ask visitors to use during their visit.
+🐾 Additional hand sanitising stations will remain throughout the park, which we ask visitors to use during their visit.

 🐾 All food at Colchester Zoo is freshly prepared on site by staff in relevant PPE with their health checked daily so you can trust the food that you consume on a day out with us.

 🐾 We are encouraging visitors to use contactless payment whenever possible and kindly ask that cash is only used as a last resort.
-With the contactless limit being increased there should be limited need for pin entry.
 Our cash machine and cash back will not be available.

-We understand and appreciate that there will be a number of questions surrounding visits therefore have put together FAQs to reassure you of all the safety measures we have in place.
+We understand and appreciate that there will be a number of questions surrounding visits and have therefore put together FAQs to reassure you of all the safety measures we have in place.